-(T) Energy means the total amount of electric power that is used over a specified interval of time measured in kilowatt-hours (kWh);
+(W) Energy means the total amount of electric power that is used over a specified interval of time measured in kilowatt-hours (kWh);

-(U) Energy efficiency means measures that reduce the amount of electricity required to achieve a given end-use;
+(X) Energy efficiency means measures that reduce the amount of electricity required to achieve a given end-use;

+(Y) Energy savings target means the annual energy savings level approved by the commission at the time of each demand-side portfolio’s approval, or adjusted by an approved mechanism.
+Energy savings targets are the baseline for determining the utility’s demand-side portfolio’s energy savings performance levels (in the methodology for the utility incentive component of a DSIM);

+(new) Evaluated results means the energy savings or the demand savings, documented through measurement and verification, multiplied by the measure counts, documented through measurement and verification.
+These results may then be adjusted by the evaluation of Net to Gross savings (NTG).

-(V) Evaluation, measurement, and verification, or EM&V, means the performance of studies and activities intended to evaluate the process of the utility’s program delivery and oversight and to estimate and/or verify the estimated actual energy and demand savings, utility lost revenue, cost effectiveness, and other effects from demand-side programs;
+(Z) Evaluation, measurement, and verification, or EM&V, means the performance of studies and activities intended to evaluate the process of the utility’s program delivery and oversight and to estimate and/or verify the estimated actual energy and demand savings, benefits, cost effectiveness, and other effects from demand-side programs;

-(W) Filing for demand-side program approval means a utility’s filing for approval, modification, or discontinuance of demand-side program(s) which may also include a simultaneous request for the establishment, modification, or discontinuance of a DSIM;
+(AA) Filing for demand-side program approval means a utility’s filing for approval, modification, or discontinuance of demand-side program(s) which may also include a simultaneous request for the establishment, modification, or discontinuance of a DSIM;

-(X) General rate proceeding means a general rate increase proceeding or complaint proceeding before the commission in which all relevant factors that may affect the costs or rates and charges of the electric utility are considered by the commission;
+(BB) General rate proceeding means a general rate increase proceeding or complaint proceeding before the commission in which all relevant factors that may affect the costs or rates and charges of the electric utility are considered by the commission;

-(V) Interruptible or curtailable rate means a rate under which a customer receives a reduced charge in exchange for agreeing to allow the utility to withdraw the supply of electricity under certain specified conditions;
+(CC) Interruptible or curtailable rate means a rate under which a customer receives a reduced charge in exchange for agreeing to allow the utility to withdraw the supply of electricity under certain specified conditions;

-(Y) Lost revenue means the net reduction in utility retail revenue, taking into account all changes in costs and all changes in any revenues relevant to the Missouri jurisdictional revenue requirement, that occurs when utility demand-side programs approved by the commission in accordance with 4 CSR 240-20.094 cause a drop in net system retail kWh delivered to jurisdictional customers below the level used to set the electricity rates.
-Lost revenues are only those net revenues lost due to energy and demand savings from utility demand-side programs approved by the commission in accordance with 4 CSR 240-20.094 Demand-Side Programs and measured and verified through EM&V;Maximum achievable potential means energy savings and demand savings relative to a utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from expected program participation and ideal implementation conditions.
+(DD) Lost revenue means the reduction in utility retail revenuethat occurs as a result of utility demand-side programs approved by the commission in accordance with 4 CSR 240-20.094.
+Lost revenues are only those revenues lost due to energy and demand savings from utility demand-side programs approved by the commission in accordance with 4 CSR 240-20.094 Demand-Side Programs.;

+(EE) Market potential study means a quantitative analysis of the amount of energy and demand savings that may either exists, is cost-effective, and or could be realized through the implementation of energy efficiency programs and policies.

+(new) Market Transformation- is the strategic process of intervening in a market to create lasting change in market behavior by removing identified barriers or exploiting opportunities to accelerate the adoption of all cost-effective energy efficiency as a matter of standard practice.

+(FF) Maximum achievable potential means energy savings and demand savings relative to a utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from expected program participation and ideal implementation conditions.
 Maximum achievable potential establishes a maximum target for demand-side savings that a utility can expect to achieve through its demand-side programs and involves incentives that represent a very high portion of total programs costs and very short customer payback periods.
 Maximum achievable potential is considered the hypothetical upper-boundary of achievable demand-side savings potential, because it presumes conditions that are ideal and not typically observed;